cmhughes/latexindent.pl/documentation/sec-the-m-switch.rst

  	:caption: ``alt-full-stop1.yaml``
  	:name: lst:alt-full-stop1-yaml

-Notice that the full stop within the URL has not been accomodated correctly because of the non-default settings in :numref:`lst:alt-full-stop1-yaml`.
+Notice that the full stop within the URL has not been accommodated correctly because of the non-default settings in :numref:`lst:alt-full-stop1-yaml`.